sassoftware/viya4-iac-azure/docs/CONFIG-VARS.md

 | max_pods | Maximum number of pods per node | number | Default is 110
 | node_taints | Taints for the node pool VMs | list of strings | |
 | node_labels | Labels to add to the node pool VMs | map | |

+**NOTE:** Irrespective of the default values, all the above variables are required to be defined for each node pool.

 The default values for the `node_pools` variable are as follows: